Black-box Prompt Tuning with Subspace Learning

+During the meta-learning process, we utilize the Adam~\cite{kingma2015adam} optimizer with parameters $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$.
+The learning rate is set to $\alpha=3 \times 10^{-4}$ for both $\bm{q}$ and $\bm{W}$, and $\beta=3 \times 10^{-4}$ for $\bm{p}_0$.
+For each iteration, we sample two source tasks (i.e., $m$ is set to 2).
+The size of the sampled datasets $D_i$ and $D_i'$ is set to 64.
+When updating the low-dimensional prompt $\bm{q}$ in the meta-learning process (Eq.\eqref{equ:phi}), we follow Finn \emph{et al.}~\cite{finn2017modelagnostic} and optimize $\bm{q}$ for multiple steps.
+Specifically, we perform 16 gradient steps for updating $\bm{q}$ and set the batch size to 8 (for text classification and QE tasks) or 4 (for generation tasks).
+We assess the performance of the subspace every 200 iterations and select the subspace with the best performance.

-During the black-box optimization stage, we follow \citet{sun2022bbtv2,sun2022blackbox} and use CMA-ES~\cite{hansen2001completely,hansen2003reducing} as the DFO algorithm.
-We limit the number of API calls (i.e., number of forward computations) to 8,000.
-We set the population size of CMA-ES algorithm to 20.
-Thus, the maximum number of optimization steps is 400.
-For more implementation details, please refer to Appendix \ref{sec:implementation_details_BSL}.
+Before the black-box optimization stage, we select the trained subspace based on the ``task type'' criterion introduced in Section~\ref{sec:subspae_task_type}, as the task types used in our experiments (i.e., classification, QE, and generation) are significantly distinct.
+During the black-box optimization stage, we adhere to the approach of Sun \emph{et al.}~\cite{sun2022bbtv2,sun2022blackbox} and employ CMA-ES~\cite{hansen2001completely,hansen2003reducing} as the DFO algorithm.
+We restrict the number of API calls (i.e., the number of forward computations) to 8,000.
+We set the population size of the CMA-ES algorithm to 20, which results in a maximum of 400 optimization steps.
+We evaluate the performance on the development set every 20 optimization steps.